 Get more ideas for moody living rooms in my dedicated post here.

 Gold, brass, or silver accents add shimmer to your maximalist space.
 Use them in light fixtures, mirrors, or vases.
-For a cohesive look, repeat the metallic tone throughout your decor.
+Consider adding a touch of shine with gold decorative mirrors on Amazon.

 👉 My top tip: Use vintage furniture to create an authentic retro vibe.
 Mix in bold wall art to keep the look fresh and vibrant.